+Prerequisite(s): Junior status and Sociology Major or Minor.
+Required of all Sociology majors.
 Integrating knowledge of sociology and its applications are the key element of this course.
 Students will apply knowledge gained to a special topic throughout the semester.
 Discussions and assignments will integrate concepts and theories from other courses in the major.
-Key aspects of LAS 200 are integrated into the course as well, exploring intercultural concepts and enduring questions from a sociological perspective.
 Students also prepare a portfolio containing a resume, information about careers, graduate programs, and a network file.
 Class sessions may include meetings with Career Services and speakers on graduate schools and various career fields.